lukfor/imputationbot/docs/contact.md

 # Contact

-The complete Imputation-Bot source code is available on [GitHub](https://github.com/lukfor/imputationbot).
+The complete imputation-bot source code is available on [GitHub](https://github.com/lukfor/imputationbot).
 Feel free to create issues and pull requests.
 Before contacting us, please have a look at the [FAQ page](/faq) first.

 Please contact [Lukas Forer](mailto:lukas.forer@i-med.ac.at) in case of other problems.